Why cover your hearing aids?

 Hearing aids are easily lost, misplaced or damaged and typically are one of the most expensive personal possessions an individual can own.
-Whilst some people are able to get their hearing aids covered under their household insurance, many insurance companies these days either don’t offer this or can charge a hefty premium to do so.
+Whilst some people are able to get their digital hearing aids covered under their household insurance, many insurance companies these days either don’t offer this or can charge a hefty premium to do so.

 Hearing Aid Replacement Warranty

 We provide a comprehensive replacement warranty for just £80 per hearing aid per year.
 This is a fixed fee and is the same for all makes and models.
 If your hearing aid is lost, stolen or damaged beyond repair we will replace it with a new one of exactly the same make and model.

 Unlike insurance policies, we take no account of risk demographics such as postcode, claims history or hearing aid value when calculating the premium.
 If you make a claim then your premium does not go up.
 We also don’t share your claims information with anyone.
 If you make a claim then this will not affect any insurance policies that you may have.